Shell out, capture output, parse itbrainjar persona show reviewerbrainjar compose review --task "Review src/sync.ts"With MCP, the agent calls tools directly:

 Agent(prompt=result.prompt, description="Implement auth module", isolation="worktree")This is how coordinator personas (like a CTO or tech lead) orchestrate specialist teams — composing the right brain for each subtask and dispatching agents with full context.
 See Orchestration Patterns for detailed workflows.

-Section titled “MCP vs CLI vs skill files”brainjar offers three ways for agents to interact:
+Section titled “MCP vs CLI vs shell”brainjar offers three ways for agents to interact:

 | Method | Best for |